Overview

 Before June 24, 2026No change.
 Servers continue to boot and operate normally.

-After June 24, 2026Servers continue to boot, but can no longer receive Secure Boot security updates for boot components.
+After June 24, 2026Servers continue to boot, but can no longer receive Secure Boot security updates.

 Future (date TBD)Microsoft has indicated it will eventually block servers still running 2011-signed boot software from booting entirely.